csbhr/OpenUtility/README.md

 <a name="chapter-2"></a>
 ### Calculate videos' PSNR/SSIM
-- You can calculate the PSNR/SSIM of the videos in batches according to the following demo:
+- You can calculate the PSNR/SSIM of the videos in batches by following the demo:
 ```
 from utils.calc_video_psnr_ssim import batch_calc_video_PSNR_SSIM_toCSV
 root_list = [